qfcy/pyobject/README.md

 ## Change Log

+2025-6-6(v1.3.0): Optimized the performance of the pyobject.objproxy module.
 2025-4-30(v1.2.9): Improved and enhanced the sub-module `pyobject.objproxy`, and renamed the sub-module `pyobject.code_` to `pyobject.code`.
 2025-3-31(v1.2.8): Renamed pyobject.super_proxy to pyobject.objproxy and officially released it; modified the pyobject.pyobj_extension module.
 2025-3-6 (v1.2.7): Added support for special class attributes excluded from `dir()` (such as `__flags__`, `__mro__`) in pyobject.browser and modified the pyobj_extension module.